Never sneer at Malibu. Without it, can you believe the variety of faded celebrities we’d have to endure? Cher would appear to be Andy Warhol.

 Indeed, there is a hint of untamed New England to northern L.A.
 County, a bit slap to the cheek that reminds you: Don’t get too relaxed, or we’ll sweep you out to sea.

 And I suppose any other celeb, Ryan Gosling, as soon as reduce me off in site visitors close to the pier, but I can’t be sure.
-Up here, 1/2 the dudes resemble Gosling.
+Up here, 1/2 of the dudes resemble Gosling.
 Throw a stone in Malibu; you’ll hit a Gosling.

 The lesson?
 Malibu is much like anywhere else.
 Once in some time, you duck into Mickey D’s just because.

-On a sunny summer season weekend, Neptune’s Net is my favorite area on earth.
+On a sunny summer season weekend, Neptune’s Net is my favorite area on Earth.
 It tastes like the wave that just broke your board.

 We roll in looking like a Nick Nolte booking picture, all windblown and reddened from our trip in the Jeep.
 But so does all of us.
 To be sincere, it looks like a hillbilly wedding — every age, all types, swirly hair, the whiff of suitable ganja.